 Avoid performing the Heimlich maneuver right away, as this may actually cause more harm than good if your pet isn’t truly choking on an object.

-After assessing your pet and responding as well as you can at home, call the vet or emergency vet right away.
+After assessing your pet and responding as well as you can at home, call a VEG emergency vet right away.
 This should be done within just a few minutes of realizing you’re dealing with a pet emergency.
-If you are unsure if it’s an emergency or not, call and speak with a doctor to determine how urgent the matter is.
-Do not wait until it’s too late before you contact the vet.
+If you are unsure if it’s an emergency or not, call and speak with an expert vet doctor at VEG to determine how urgent the matter is.
+Do not wait until it’s too late before you contact our top-rated vet team.
+We're open 24 hours a day, weekends and holidays too.

 If it’s after hours, a weekend, or a holiday, you will need to find an emergency vet.
 Ideally, you should already know of an emergency vet in your area.
 If you don’t, you can perform a quick internet search to find the one closest to you.